The Emery Lab is a vibrant and collaborative group

 • Sam Rothberg (she/her)

-I am a second year PhD student in the lab.
+I am a PhD student in the Emery and Gil labs at CU Boulder.
 I am interested in understanding how animals' social lives affect their evolutionary and demographic trajectories, and in understanding how human politics shape the way we study ecology and evolution.
 In my free time, I like to climb, XC ski, and take care of my many named house plants.

 • Katie Bardsley (she/her)

-I am a PhD student in the Ecology and Evolutionary Biology department and Interdisciplinary Quantitative Biology certificate program.
+I am a PhD student in the EBIO department and Interdisciplinary Quantitative Biology certificate program.
 I am interested in exploring how plants respond and adapt to environmental change, particularly by applying computational tools.
 Outside of my studies, I enjoy hiking, biking, playing the saxophone, and baking (especially when sourdough and/or chocolate are involved).

 • Miles Moore (he/him)

-I am an incoming MS student that has worked with the Niwot Ridge LTER since 2022.
-My research focuses on understanding spatiotemporal dynamics of alpine vegetation, leveraging advanced technologies like satellite imagery, high performance computing, and climate models to study their impacts on mountain ecosystems.
+I am PhD student and DOE Computational Sciences Graduate Fellow in EBIO.
+My research focuses on understanding the spatiotemporal dynamics of alpine vegetation, leveraging advanced technologies like satellite imagery, high performance computing, and climate models.
 In my free time, I love climbing, snowboarding, cycling, film photography, reading, and cooking with my wife.

 ECOLOGY